Shivam23Thaman/Utilities/README.md

   4. Time Consuming

 Solution
 A Proprocessor utility built on python & pandas allows us to find exclusive columns and records from two sources.
-It stores the Extra results for later view and removes them from both python objects taken built on the data from CSV files.
-Note - Your original sources remain intact.
+It stores the Extra results for later view and remove them from both python objects built on the data from CSV files.
+Note - Your original csv files both sources will remain intact.

 Benifits
 1. Quick results